 Northern Washington is filled with gorgeous mountains and amazing artisan food.
-From the steep, towering, dramatic peaks that cover North Cascades National Park to the beer and brats in Leavenworth, northern Washington is filled with awesome things to do especially if you love outdoor adventure.
+Northern Washington offers a plethora of activities, ranging from the imposing peaks of North Cascades National Park to the vibrant atmosphere of Leavenworth, where outdoor enthusiasts can revel in an abundance of thrilling adventures.
 Here are some of our favorite things to do in Northern Washington.

 1 | Hike, Rock Climb, and Eat in Leavenworth